 The internet has brought about massive positive changes to teaching modern languages, it is now so much easier to make and access recordings, for example.
 Teaching is so much more interactive now, it has made the world a smaller place and the opportunities for listening and speaking new languages have increased dramatically.

-What advice would you give to newly qualified teachers about to embark on their careers?
+My advice to newly qualified teachers about to embark on their careers

 - Never underestimate the importance of building strong relationships with pupils